ibexa/documentation-developer/docs/guide/content_rendering.md

 ### Registering the QueryType into the service container

-In addition to creating a class for a `QueryType`, you must also register the QueryType with the service container.
+In addition to creating a class for a `QueryType`, you must also register the QueryType with the Service Container.
 This can be done in two ways: by convention, and with a service tag.

 #### By convention